As a veteran online writer, the author has a number of experience-based tips to share with readers on how to achieve success.

-The Top Online Writing Tools I've Used in my 5 Years as a Paid Writer
+The Top Online Writing Tools I’ve Used in My 5 Years as a Paid Writer

 I've been in the business of writing for a paycheck for a little over five years now, right before I entered college.
 In that time, I've learned what works and what doesn't.
 The most basic tools of the trade are the ones I keep coming back to, and while they seem simple to me (as they might to you if you've been in the game for a while as well,) I'm still surprised by how many new writers don't know how or where to find them!
-So I thought I'd compile a list of the 5 things I really couldn't live without in my career as a freelance writer.
+So I thought I'd compile a list of the five things I really couldn't live without in my career as a freelance writer.
 (Yes, you can still get paid to write these days!
 Who knew?)

 1. Google Keyword Tool

 Google's Keyword Tool is by far the best (and cheapest!) way to figure out what keywords your target audience is looking for.
 This tool is especially effective for targeting long-tail keywords without a lot of search competition.
 All you need is an associated Google account (typically the one you use for Gmail or AdSense).
 The tool is a bit tricky to find, so here are some simple directions:

 Go to the Google AdWords page, hover over the green Tools menu, then select Keyword Tools from the menu options.
 Simply type in your desired keyword or keyword phrase, narrow your search by category, if desired, and click search!
 You'll find a list full of recommended keywords that real users are searching for that would make great titles for your freelance writing.
 The list can be divided into global search results, meaning that x number of search engine users are searching for the keyword phrase worldwide, or local search results, meaning that x number of search engine users are searching for the keyword phrase close to you.
 Local search is best for locally-oriented content like small business ad copy.